Sponsor a child!

 Project, a partner ministry lead by

-David Kaiser, which has sent four teams.
+David and Deborah Kaiser, which has sent ten teams.
 Please

 take a few moments to read the reports of these teams: